Dolforwyn Castle: Later years

 Dolforwyn appears to have been occupied until the reign of Richard II (1377–99), but by 1381 it was already described as being in poor repair, and in 1398 it was described as being "ruinous and worth nothing."
 It appears that after this date the castle was almost lost from memory and attracted little interest.

 The ownership of the castle passed to the Earls of Powis and was subsequently bought by the grandfather of the antiquarian John Davies Knatchbull Lloyd, who gave the site to the Welsh Ancient Monuments Board (now Cadw) in 1955.
 Cadw arranged for excavation of the site between 1981 and 2002 and the monument is now open to the public.

 In June 2009 Cadw commenced a 6-month process of consolidation of the castle masonry.

+Since 2024, Cadw have used the Welsh name Castell Dolforwyn in English, as part of an effort to standardise the names in both languages.

 Literary associations

-According to local legends recorded by the antiquarian Thomas Pennant, the maiden Sabrina was drowned at Dolforwyn, and gave her name to the River Severn (Dôl-forwyn literally means "maiden's meadow", which may allude to this myth).
-John Milton's 1634 masque Comus expanded this legend, with Sabrina saved by water nymphs, and made into the goddess of the river Severn.
+The name "Dôl-forwyn" literally translates as and according to the antiquarian Thomas Pennant, Welsh folklore states that this is the place where the legendary Princess Habren was drowned in the Afon Hafren (river severn), giving her name to the river.

 Bernard Cornwell, as part of The Warlord Chronicles, depicts Dolforwyn as a fictional iron age hillfort in his 1995 book The Winter King.